ComPACT: ACT+Planck galaxy cluster catalogue: Abstract

 \section{Abstract}

 Galaxy clusters are the most massive gravitationally bound systems consisting of dark matter, hot baryonic gas and stars.
 They play an important role in observational cosmology and galaxy evolution studies.
-We have developed a deep learning model for segmentation of SZ signal on ACT+Planck intensity maps and present here a new galaxy cluster catalogue in the ACT footprint.
-In order to increase the purity of the cluster catalogue, we limit ourselves to publishing here only a part of the full sample with the most probable galaxy clusters lying in the directions to the candidates of the extended Planck cluster catalogue (SZcat).
-The ComPACT catalogue contains 2,934 galaxy clusters (with $Purity\gtrsim88$\%), $\gtrsim1436$ clusters are new with respect to the existing ACT DR5 and PSZ2 cluster samples.
+We develop a deep learning model for segmentation of Sunyaev-Zeldovich (SZ) signal on ACT+Planck intensity maps and construct a pipeline for microwave cluster detection in the ACT footprint.
+The proposed model allows us to identify previously unknown galaxy clusters, i.e. it is capable of detecting SZ sources below the detection threshold adopted in the published galaxy clusters catalogues (such as ACT DR5 and PSZ2).
+In this paper, we use the derived SZ signal map to considerably improve a cluster purity in the extended catalogue of Sunyaev-Zeldovich objects from Planck data (SZcat) in the ACT footprint.
+From SZcat, we create a new microwave galaxy cluster catalogue (ComPACT), which includes 2,962 SZ objects with cluster purity conservatively estimated as $\gtrsim74-84$\%.
+We categorise objects in the catalogue into 3 categories, based on their cluster reliability.
+Within the ComPACT catalogue, there are $\gtrsim{}977$ new clusters with respect to the ACT DR5 and PSZ2 catalogues.